ZHANGneuro/OSPAN-task/README.md

 This matlab-based script is a practice of the Operation Span Task (SPAN).

-The structure of task is fully programmed but the times of presented letters and equations were controled in this practice.
+The task is fully programmed but the number of letter and equation sets were cut short in this practice.

 In details: